-While antibiotics have saved millions of lives since they were first prescribed in the 1940s, overuse has made many less effective in killing the bacteria that cause illness.
+Antibiotics have saved millions of lives, but using antibiotics too often or when you don’t need them can make them less effective at killing bacteria.
 While they still are important weapons in fighting disease, it's important to understand if, and when, antibiotics are safe for children.

 How do antibiotics work?